 Every morning, security guard Park directs traffic and ensures a smooth flow of arrivals as students make their way to school.
 Park’s charisma in organizing chaotic daily traffic jams stems from his years of service in the South Korean military.

-Despite the rough start, Park rose up the ranks and came to enjoy his life as a soldier.
+Despite the rough start, Park rose through the ranks and came to enjoy his life as a soldier.
 He said, “During my time in the military, I served in the Air Force, and the most enjoyable part of my time was when I became a non-commissioned officer (NCO).
 The process of becoming an NCO was especially memorable.”

 Park said, “At that time, due to the IMF crisis, the military had a lot of new recruits–about 250 people–and we spent our time together playing soccer, engaging in club activities, and enjoying life outside of training.
 Those four years were definitely the most fun and fulfilling period of my entire military career.”